Kong/jenkins/README.md

 # Jenkins

-Dockerfiles to slap the AWS CLI on to of a jenkins and a ofelia docker image
+Dockerfiles that add the AWS CLI on to of a jenkins and a ofelia docker image